profhsgill/HSG.Numerics/Readme.md

     // STEP 1:
-    // Define the callback function for this system let funcToSolve4 (n:int) (x: IntPtr) (fx: IntPtr) =  // This is the function signature let x1 = Fsolve.ExtractArrayFromPointer n x      // Make an array for 'x' values from its Pointer let fx1 = Fsolve.ExtractArrayFromPointer n fx    // Make an array for 'fx' equation/function values from its Pointer
+    // Define the callback function for this system let funcToSolve4 (n:int) (x: IntPtr) (fx: IntPtr) =  // This is the function signature let x1 = Fsolve.MakeArray n x      // Make an array for 'x' values from its Pointer let fx1 = Fsolve.MakeArray n fx    // Make an array for 'fx' equation/function values from its Pointer
         for k = 0 to n-1 do                              // Write equations/functions as f(x) = 0
             let temp = (3.0 - 2.0*x1[k])*x1[k]
             let temp1 = if k <> 0 then x1[k - 1] else 0.0
             let temp2 = if k <> n-1 then x1[k + 1] else 0.0
             fx1[k] <- temp - temp1 - 2.0*temp2 + 1.0
-        Fsolve.CopyArrayToPointer n fx1 fx               // Copy fx array values to fx Pointer ()                                               // Returns equivalent of void in 'C'
+        Fsolve.CopyArray n fx1 fx               // Copy fx array values to fx Pointer ()                                      // Returns equivalent of void in 'C'

     // STEP 2:
     // Solve the function